YounnIm/SENG401-Project/README.md

 To access the admin panel please enter "Admin" for the username and "123" for the password.

-AI was used for debugging and refactoring in this project
+Generative AI was used to help during debugging and refactoring in this project